zpatrick/handler/README.md

 ## Usage
 Handler is a collection of common `http.Handlers` used in Go web applications, typically REST APIs.
-These handlers integrate well with applications that use the [handler.Constructor](https://godoc.org/github.com/zpatrick/handler#Constructor) pattern:
+These handlers integrate well with applications that use the [Handler Constructor](https://godoc.org/github.com/zpatrick/handler#Constructor) pattern:

 ```go
 type Constructor func(r *http.Request) http.Handler
 ```

-### Why use the Constructor pattern?
+### Why use the Handler Constructor pattern?
 Well, it depends.
 Take a look at the following examples:

 #### Using the conventional pattern